viswa2/DevOps/aws-fundamentals/README.md

 `Reserved Instances:`

-Reserved Instances are a billing discount applied to the use of On-Demand Instances in your account.
+Reserved Instances (RI) provide you with significant savings (up to 75%) on your Amazon EC2 costs compared to On-Demand Instance pricing.
 You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term and Scheduled Reserved Instances for a 1-year term.
 You realize greater cost savings with the 3-year option.

 At the end of a Reserved Instance term, you can continue using the Amazon EC2 instance without interruption.
 However, you are charged On-Demand rates until you do one of the following:
 •	Terminate the instance.